inf0rmatix/serverpod_vps/assets/templates/serverpod_templates/github/workflows/deployment-docker.md

 When prompted "Are you sure you want to continue connecting? [...]", type "yes" and press enter.

 > In case you are asked for a password, the SSH key was not added correctly.
+You
-You should delete the row with the ip from known_hosts (`~/.ssh/known_hosts`) and delete the server.
-Then create a new server and make sure to add the SSH key correctly.
+> should delete the row with the ip from known_hosts (`~/.ssh/known_hosts`) and
+> delete the server.
+Than create a new server and make sure to add the SSH key
+> correctly.

 For security reasons, we will create a new user to manage the deployment.
 This user will not have root privileges.